derJunker/pogostuck-split-tracker/README.md

 - sum of bests
 - hiding splits that are skipped
 - old split names (very important)
-- best pace pbs
+- Saving your best paces
 - Gold Splits as your ingame splits

-(Coming at some point)
 - reset counters
 - custom mode support (e.g. boostless, legend exam, etc)

-- stats about performance (average pace etc)
+(Coming at some point)
 - custom map support

-This is a very early version of the app, so there are some bugs and layout issues.
-Ty for understanding 🐸.
+- More Stats and Graphs to show you the stats :)

 ## Setup
 ### Installation